zoneout215/zoneout215/README.md

 - 🇳🇱 I’m currently in Utrecht
 - 🌱 I’m currently learning Pyspark and Terraform
-- 🤖 Most of the time I'm writing on Python and R.
+- 🤖 Most of the time I'm writing on Python and R
 - 😄 Pronouns: he/him
 - ♟️ Amateur chess enjoyer